 Hosted by Professor Andrew Maynard and the ASU Future of Being Human initiative, Pizza and a Slice of Future is an opportunity to hang out with other ASU undergrads who enjoy talking about tech and the future … all while eating pizza!
 We meet in the Future of Being Human community room in ISTBX 102, and relax, hang out, eat pizza, and talk about some of the most intriguing topics around technology, the future, and being human!

-If you are an undergrad at ASU and are interested in regular email updates about Pizza and a Slice of Future, sign up here.
+If you are an undergrad at ASU and are interested in regular email updates about Pizza and a Slice of Future (including weekly reminders), sign up below:

 Date | Topic |